Micro-Novelty/Custom-ML-Framework/README.md

 # Custom-Transformer-For-ML-Framework
-This Repository Is Private For Now, Since This Framework Was Purely Custom Made by me And I Have conducted some test of It, although, This repository contains the Whole Block of FolderNet, Epsitron Transformer, And EpsilonPolicy
+This Repository Is Private For Now, Since This Framework Was Purely Custom Made by me And I Have conducted some test of It, although, This repository contains the Whole Block of cellularNet, Epsitron Transformer, And EpsilonPolicy
-Creater = X.11 (Jefrinton Ernandes)
+Creator = X.11 (Jefrinton Ernandes)

 # Mathematical Foundation And Expression